UBC-MDS/DSCI_522_payla_rzitomer/docs/results.md

 wine is price.
 This feature was ranked much higher than the rest of the features.
-Unfortunately, with this analysis we can not make direct statements like if you buy a wine from Austria it will be excellent, but with the exploratory analysis (figure 3) and decision tree (figure 6) it is reasonable to say if you buy a bottle of wine over $30.50 it may be of excellent quality.
+Unfortunately, with this analysis we can not make direct statements like if you buy a wine from Austria it will be excellent, but with the exploratory analysis (figure 2 and figure 3) and decision tree (figure 6) it is reasonable to say if you buy a bottle of wine over
+$30.50 it may be of excellent quality.

 ![](../results/results_rank_plots.png)